Error Reference

 rill-r002

-1. Operator type mismatch — Binary operator applied to incompatible types. rill does not perform implicit type coercion.
+Cause: Binary operator applied to incompatible types.
+Rill does not perform implicit type coercion.

 Example: